" Allergy medications overview

 Shake the medicine bottle well just before each use.

-It may take up to several days of using this medicine before your symptoms improve.
-For best results, keep using the medication as directed.
-Talk with your doctor if your symptoms do not improve after a week of treatment.
+It may take up to several days before your symptoms improve.
+Keep using the medication as directed and tell your doctor if your symptoms do not improve after a week of treatment.

 To be sure this medication is not causing harmful effects on your nose or sinuses, your doctor will need to check your progress on a regular basis.
-Do not miss any scheduled visits to your doctor.
+Do not miss any scheduled appointments.

 Additional Veramyst Information